 The study said the universal approach cost the equivalent of around £220 per primary school pupil over two years.

-It added that the universal entitlement pilot appeared to deliver better value for money "than some educational interventions".'Not viable'
+It added that the universal entitlement pilot appeared to deliver better value for money "than some educational interventions".

 Children's Food Trust chief executive, Judy Hargadon, said: "These findings are serious food for thought.